uzobola/ecommerce_terraform_deployment/README.md

 Note 5: Notice lines 33, 34, and 36 of the Jenkinsfile.
 You will need to use AWS IAM credentials for this account to use terraform.
 However, you cannot upload those credentials to GitHub otherwise your account will be locked immediately.
 Again: DO NOT EVER UPLOAD YOUR AWS ACCESS KEYS TO GITHUB OR YOUR ACCOUNT WILL BE LOCKED OUT IMMEDIATELY! (notify an insructor if this happens..).
 In order to use your keys, you will need to use Jenkins Secret Manager to store credentials.
 Follow the following steps to do so:

-1. Create your multibranch pipeline and connect your GitHub account.
+1. Create a multibranch pipeline called "Workload_5" and connect your GitHub account.

 2. AFTER adding your GitHub credentials (with or without saving the multibranch pipeline), navigate to the Jenkins Dashboard and click on "Manage Jenkins" on the left navagation panel.